 FACILITIES & EQUIPMENT

-In the workshops I have a variety of equipment, a Bridgeport milling machine, a Harrison M300 tool room lathe, and a smaller Myford ML7 lathe for the more intricate stuff.
-Also, I have installed a fibreglass pit, for work under the vehicles, and two ceiling mounted electric winches for engine installations, body lifts etc. There is also a floor mounted electro-hydraulic lift for sub-component assembly and chassis builds, along with hydraulic lifting equipment for heavy items.
+I have a variety of equipment in my workshops, including: a Bridgeport milling machine, a Harrison M300 tool room lathe, and a smaller Myford ML7 lathe for intricate work.
+I have installed a fibreglass pit, for work under the vehicles, and two ceiling-mounted electric winches for jobs such as engine installations, body lifts..
+There is also a floor mounted electro-hydraulic lift for sub-component assembly and chassis builds, along with hydraulic lifting equipment for heavy items.
 I have a comprehensive range of tooling for the regular tasks, and a lot of specialist tooling for the more unusual work.
 To be honest, there is very little that can’t be done in house, but I have a large network of contacts that can be called upon if required.

-As vehicles become ever more electronic and complex, computers control many of the functions and systems in a vehicle.
-I have invested in the latest Snap On diagnostic system (Verus), which allows the electronic faults and gremlins to be diagnosed quickly, and rectified without too many problems.
-I am able to carry out most of the diagnostic analysis that main dealers would do, and in many cases, probably much more.
+As vehicles become ever more complex, computers now typically control many of the systems and functions in a vehicle.
+I have invested in Verus-the latest Snap On diagnostic system.
+This allows the electronic faults and gremlins to be diagnosed, before being quickly rectified without too many problems.
+I am able to carry out many of the diagnostic analysis that main dealers would do, as well as much more.

-In some older, less electronic vehicles that don’t have modern computer systems, a different type of approach is needed.
+In some older vehicles which contain less electronics and don’t have modern computer systems, a different approach is required.
 More of an old school engineering practice is called for.
-I have all the necessary equipment to carry out diagnostic checks the old fashioned way, such as cylinder leakage tests, compression checks or carburettor balancing for example.
-Also, I have extensive electronic test gear for testing electrical faults and associated trouble shooting.
+In my workshops, I have all of the necessary equipment to carry out diagnostic checks the old fashioned way, such as cylinder leakage tests, compression checks or carburettor balancing for example.
+I also have extensive electronic test gear for testing electrical faults and associated trouble shooting.